muratk5n/thirdwave/en/README.md

 ---

-The gateway drug for the corrupt liberterian circles funded by Thiel money seem to be anti-Wokeism (SJW is a problem but no need for these muckers to fight it), and an excessive distaste for any governance, electoral politics, etc..
-The shtick attracts ppl from left or right.
-Beware
+The gateway drug into the corrupt liberterian circles funded by Thiel money seem to be anti-Wokeism (SJW is a problem but no need for these muckers to fight it), and an excessive distaste for any governance, electoral politics, etc..
+The shtick attracts ppl from left or right -- noone bright fortunately

 ---